How To Optimise Header Tags for SEO

 So, ideally, you should have the HTML tags for ecommerce organised by their content, relevance and importance.

 Below is an example of Staggered header tags in an eCommerce Online Store, selling nutritional supplements.
-Observe the structure in which various tags have been organised:
+Observe the heading structure in which various tags have been organised:

 Example of staggered header tags on ecommerce site

-header tags help Optimise for Rich Results Such as Featured Snippets and People Also Ask (PAA) Boxes
+4. Header Tags Help Optimise for Rich Results Such as Featured Snippets and People Also Ask (PAA) Boxes

 Featured Snippets